Wednesday, March 15, 2023

 Curriculum can’t deliver on the promise; it’s only a tool to be used, not a formula to be followed.
 It’s still up to us to lead our children to the paths the Lord has planned for them, and standardized lesson plans can never meet the needs our un-standardized, unique children!

-We discovered that there were some fun new directions in this maze, like exciting classes, making friends, group activities, and even the small joys of packing backpacks and lunch bags for days spent away from the house.
+We discovered that there were some fun new directions in this journey, like exciting classes, making friends, group activities, and even the small joys of packing backpacks and lunch bags for days spent away from the house.
 We made some incredible relationships and enjoyed discovering each new bend in the road, for a season.
 But, once again…we ran into dead ends.

 As we neared high school, we came face-to-face with the freeway called “College Prep”.
 This was not a gentle, winding path through peaceful places.
 Instead it took us straight into gridlocked traffic and at other times way too much speed!
 It was fast years of transcript building, entrance exams, dual credit classes, part-time jobs, sports, rehearsals, activities, volunteering… go, go, go.